Man explodes small device outside US Embassy in Beijing

 There was no word on a motive and the statement said the investigation was continuing.

-No damage was done to embassy property and no other injuries were recorded, a U.S. embassy spokesperson said, speaking on routine condition of anonymity.
+No damage was done to embassy property and no other injuries were recorded, a U.S. embassy spokesperson said, speaking on customary condition of anonymity.

 Only one person was involved and police responded to the situation, the spokesperson said.